-Stephanie has been with Wolf River Veterinary Clinic for three years.
+Stephanie has been with Wolf River Veterinary Clinic for four years.
 She is a graduate of both UW-River Falls and MATC with a bachelor’s degree in animal science and an associate’s degree in veterinary technology.
-Stephanie is also the program coordinator for our S.A.F.E. program.
+Stephanie is also a program coordinator for our S.A.F.E. program.
 Her passion and dedication for these animals continually shines through year after year.
 She particularly enjoys helping pets find loving forever homes.
-In 2016 eight dogs and fifty one cats have found new homes through the program.
-In her spare time Stephanie likes to play with her animals, go to movies, play table top games, play video games and spend time with loved ones.
+In her spare time, she enjoys going to movies, playing table top games, playing video games and spending time with loved ones.
 She shares her home with her wife, mother-in-law, six cats, three dogs, two parrots, a gecko and occasional foster pets.

-Chandell is a recent Globe University Veterinary Technology graduate and will be completing her VTNE to become a CVT in March 2017.
-She is also a 2011 graduate of UW-Oshkosh where she received a Bachelor of Social Work degree.
+Chandell graduated from Globe University in the Veterinary Technology program in 2016 and officially became a CVT in March 2017.
+Chandell also graduated in 2011 from UW-Oshkosh where she received a Bachelor of Social Work degree.
 Chandell has always been passionate about helping people and caring for animals.
-She considers herself very fortunate to have a mix of both and a career she really enjoys.
-Chandell was in the social work field for 3 years before returning to school for a degree in animal health.
-Chandell currently has a dog named Mossy, but grew up with many pets.
-In her free time you will find her reading, fishing, hunting, camping, spending time with family, taking walks with her pup, laughing, and the Packers among other things.
-Chandell is very proud to be a part of the Wolf River Veterinary Clinic team!
+She considers herself very fortunate to have a mix of both in a career she really loves.
+Chandell was in the social work field for 4 years before returning to school for a degree in animal health.
+Chandell currently has a dog named Mossy but grew up with many pets.
+In her free time, you will find her reading, fishing, hunting, camping, spending time with family, taking walks with her pup, laughing, and watching the Packers among many other things.
+Chandell is also a member of the S.A.F.E program and enjoys helping stray pets find new homes.
+She is always finding new things to do and continues her education any way she can.
+Chandell feels very fortunate to be a part of the Wolf River Veterinary team!